 The general steps to create an account for all these regulated sites is the same:

-- Third step: Deposit money and join the real-money action
+- Third step: Deposit via cash, card, or transfer and join the real-money action.

-Accepted documents for the KYC check include the driver’s license or official ID cards.
+Accepted documents for the KYC check include state driver’s license or other government-issued ID cards.

-Many of the regulated sites do offer the option to deposit money at the connected brick-and-mortar casinos as well.
+Many of the regulated sites also offer the option to deposit money at the connected brick-and-mortar casinos as well.

 Taxes on Winnings